frabbit/scuts-slides/slides/slide22.md

 ### Motivation

-Type classes are modular.

-You implement them piece by piece.
+Type classes can be implemented piece by piece.

 ```haxe
 @:structInit class Person {